A close-up image of dandelion puffs. Diffuse sunset light is visible through the dandelion seeds. A quote by Tricia Hersey is superimposed.

 Complex Trauma Recovery

-One of the trauma processing methods I use is Brainspotting, a modality that uses eye positioning to access memories and feeling states and mindfully process.
+One of the trauma processing methods I use is Brainspotting, a modality that uses eye positioning to access memories and feeling states and mindfully move through the experience, reducing PTSD symptoms.

 LGBTQ-affirming support